 Validate Google reCAPTCHA using JavaScript

-Next, you need to add Google reCAPTCHA to your form.
-You can do it using the code below.
+Next, let’s see how to add Google reCAPTCHA to your HTML form.
+You can add it using the code below.

 <form method="post" onsubmit="return submitUserForm();">